Mátyás Rákosi: Leader of Hungary

 Rákosi described himself as "Stalin's best Hungarian disciple" and "Stalin's best pupil".
 At the height of his rule, he developed a strong cult of personality around himself.

+The inauguration ceremony of the section of the 6th main road to Dunapentelé, with Lajos Bebrits, Minister of Transport, at the microphone on the platform.

 Approximately 350,000 officials and intellectuals were purged under his rule, from 1948 to 1956.
-Rákosi imposed totalitarian rule on Hungary — arresting, jailing and killing both real and imagined foes in various waves of Stalin-inspired political purges.
+Declaring that "he who is not with us is against us," Rákosi arrested, jailed and killed both real and imagined foes in various waves of Stalin-inspired political purges.
 In August 1952, he also became Prime Minister (Chairman of the Council of Ministers).

 However, in June 1953, Rákosi and other party leaders were summoned to Moscow, where the Soviet leadership dressed down their Hungarian counterparts for Hungary's lackluster economic performance.
 On 13 June 1953, to appease the Soviet Politburo, Rákosi accepted the Soviet model of collective leadership.
 While he gave up the premiership to Imre Nagy, he retained the office of General Secretary.
 Nagy favoured a more humane way of governing, which Rákosi vigorously opposed.
 On 9 March 1955, the Central Committee of the MDP condemned Nagy for "rightist deviation."
 Hungarian newspapers joined the attacks and Nagy was blamed for the country's economic problems.
 On 18 April, the National Assembly unanimously sacked Nagy from his post.
 Although the Kremlin frowned on a return of Rákosi to the premiership, he and Nagy's successor, András Hegedüs, quickly put the country back on its previous Stalinist course.